hawkast/FriendlyWakeup/README.md

-# FriendlyWakeUp
+# FriendlyAlarm

-FriendlyWakeUp is an alarm application designed to prevent users from easily turning off the alarm and going back to sleep.
+FriendlyAlarm is an alarm application designed to prevent users from easily turning off the alarm and going back to sleep.
 The app offers two alarm modes: standard mode and aggressive mode.

 ## Features